meln1k/foundationdb-block-device/README.md

 Postrgres running in virtualbox showed 900 TPS on TPC-B pgbench workload with a database of size 1g.

+## How it works concurrent volume mounts?
+Currently there is a mechanism which relies on lease tokens and fdb transactions to transactionally transfer ownership to the new client and discard any in-flight write requests from the old one.

 ## Current status
-It's a prototype.
-There are several important featues which are not implemented yet (such as fencing and volume size estimation) but it works and it's relatively fast!
+It's an early verion.
+There are several important featues which are not implemented yet (such as IOPS limits and volume size estimation) but it works and it's relatively fast!

 ## How to use
 Commands are documented in the CLI: